School Body-Mind Centering® Yoga Immersion Series

 All modules are offered online and recordings will be available to participants for continued study and review.
 Modules can be taken individually without commitment to the entire Series.
 Some common questions about Immersion Series are answered on our FAQ (Frequently Asked Questions) page.

 This Series offers an in-depth opportunity to explore relationships between fundamental principles of Body-Mind Centering® and those of yoga.
 The requirement for entry into these modules is a personal movement practice and a basic familiarity with yoga asana.
-No prior experience with Body-Mind Centering® is necessary.
+No prior experience with BMC® is necessary.

 Two key aspects of the Body-Mind Centering® approach will be covered: Embodied Anatomy and Embodied Developmental Movement.